SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

    even when the values to be stored are known to be non-negative.
-   A consistent use of ``Int`` for integer values aids code interoperability, avoids the need to convert between different number types, and matches integer type inference, as described in :ref:`TheBasics_TypeInference`.
+   A consistent use of ``Int`` for integer values aids code interoperability, avoids the need to convert between different number types, and matches integer type inference, as described in :ref:`TheBasics_TypeSafetyAndTypeInference`.

 .. _TheBasics_FloatingPointNumbers: